-- What kind of marks to I have to have?
+- What kind of marks do I have to have?

 - Will the program I take be recognized in Ontario once I graduate?

-Student-Athletes Game Plan not only will answer all of these questions for you, but will help you develop a Game Plan to approach the recruiting process.
-The earlier an athlete starts the process the better - ideally the end of Grade 8 or the beginning of grade 9.
-At this stage it is mostly about ensuring you are in the correct courses in high school and becoming educated on the entire recruiting process timeline.
-If you have not started by the recruiting process this early, it is not too late.
+Student-Athletes' Game Plan not only will answer all of these questions for you, but we will help you develop a Game Plan to approach the recruiting process.
+The earlier an athlete starts the process the better.
+Ideally, this process should begin at the end of Grade 8 or the beginning of grade 9.
+At this stage, it is mostly about ensuring you are in the correct courses in high school and becoming educated on the entire recruiting process timeline.
+If you have not started the recruiting process this early - it is not too late.
 The longer you leave it, the more challenging it becomes.
 Planning is crucial to being successful in earning a scholarship.

-Student-Athletes Game Plan has developed a blue print for the recruiting process that has proven to be successful for numerous student-athletes.
-You can avoid the stress that the recruiting process can bring, turn it into excitement and anticipation by being educated on the recruiting process, and ultimately earning a scholarship.
+Student-Athletes' Game Plan has developed a blue print for the recruiting process that has proven to be successful for numerous student-athletes.
+You can avoid the stress that the recruiting process can bring, turn it into excitement and anticipation by being educated on the recruiting process, and ultimately earn a scholarship.
 Sign up today and increase your chances of securing an athletic scholarship.